-INTL622 OSINT (3 hours)
+INTL622 OSINT (3 semester hours)

 This course constitutes an intensive introduction to OSINT and its related disciplines and will focus on the following areas: definition and nature of OSINT, OSINT policy and management, history and development of OSINT, current OSINT trends, OSINT-focused organizations, challenges, reform, and future prospects.
 The course constitutes an intensive introduction to OSINT and its related disciplines.
-(Prerequisite: INTL500)
+Prerequisite: SSGS500.

-INTL623 Human Intelligence (HUMINT) (3 hours)
+INTL623 Human Intelligence (HUMINT) (3 semester hours)